 East Africa’s largest country remains one of the continent’s most definitive and stirringly original safari destinations.
-Blessed with a string of superlatives unmatched on the continent: Africa’s highest mountain, its largest game reserve, its biggest volcanic caldera, its oldest human settlement; and – towering above all other safari experiences – the awe-inspiring migration.
-This spectacle of 1.5 million wildebeest, zebras and antelopes crossing the Serengeti plains, in what naturalists the world over consistently rate as “the greatest wildlife show on Earth”, is in our opinion, an unrivaled bucket-list-must!
+Blessed with a string of superlatives unmatched on the continent: Africa’s highest mountain, its largest game reserve, its biggest volcanic caldera, its oldest human settlement, and towering above all other safari experiences – the awe-inspiring migration.
+This spectacle of 1.5 million wildebeest and zebras crossing the Serengeti plains, in what naturalists the world over consistently rate as “the greatest wildlife show on Earth”, is a bucket-list-must!

 The most popular safaris in Tanzania (and the least expensive) usually include several parks in the North of the country.
 Since you can fly into Kilimanjaro International Airport (situated between the towns of Arusha and Moshi) you can also avoid spending too much time in urban areas and get into the bush as quickly as possible.
 Most safaris will include a visit to a Maasai village, school or an organized hunt with the local Hadzabe.

 Safaris in Tanzania aren’t about spotting a few animals – they’re an immersion in an ancient and astonishing animal world.
 Safari experiences vary from budget mobile camping, to luxury mobile camping and also established lodges to large hotels within the parks, which in our experience, are best avoided!
 Pricing varies from mid-level to expensive.

 TANZANIA SAFARI ITINERARIES GET SOME IDEAS AND LET US CUSTOMIZE A TRIP FOR YOU!